 Do you have that one house in your neighborhood that goes all out decorating for Halloween?
 We asked on Facebook for the best Halloween houses, and these are your picks:

-Bordentown: Frank Rios and Pat Patrizio lead the charge on Thompson St. each Halloween, making sure the entire block goes completely over-the-top with spooky decor!
+Bordentown: **Closed in 2019 due to renovations.
+Frank Rios and Pat Patrizio lead the charge on Thompson St. each Halloween, making sure the entire block goes completely over-the-top with spooky decor!

-Roselle: Halloween on Bender Ave. gets better and better every year thanks to one home’s super scary Halloween display that's gained much popularity over the years!
+Roselle: Halloween on Bender Ave. is a Roselle Park tradition that gets better and better every year thanks to this neighborhood’s Halloween displays that have gained much popularity over the years!